Volumes spurt at Supreme Industries Ltd counter

 ALSO READ

-Aditya Birla Fashion & Retail shuts down retail stores and factories due to COVID-19

-Aditya Birla Fashion & Retail reports standalone net loss of Rs 140.29 crore in the March 2020 quarter
+Shriram City Union Finance consolidated net profit declines 42.62% in the March 2020 quarter

-Aditya Birla Fashion & Retail reports consolidated net loss of Rs 146.08 crore in the March 2020 quarter
+Shriram City Union Finance standalone net profit declines 24.06% in the June 2020 quarter

 -

-Supreme Industries Ltd notched up volume of 10156 shares by 10:53 IST on BSE, a 6.78 fold spurt over two-week average daily volume of 1497 shares
+Supreme Industries Ltd registered volume of 64890 shares by 10:53 IST on BSE, a 25.59 fold spurt over two-week average daily volume of 2535 shares

-Navneet Education Ltd, Aditya Birla Fashion & Retail Ltd, D B Corp Ltd, EIH Ltd are among the other stocks to see a surge in volumes on BSE today, 13 August 2020.
+Sun TV Network Ltd, Thyrocare Technologies Ltd, NTPC Ltd, Shriram City Union Finance Ltd are among the other stocks to see a surge in volumes on BSE today, 17 August 2020.

 Powered by Capital Market - Live News